snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 method employs a local approach to estimate the Lipschitz constant per sphere.

+..
+   TODO:
+   %The method can generally support local or global approaches to estimate the
+   %Lipschitz constant per sphere, given by (\texttt{lipschitz local} or
+   %\texttt{lipschitz global}).
+However, only the local approach is currently
+   %supported and is the default if not specified by the user.

 The surrogate model used by the ``pof_darts`` method for extensive sampling is specified using a ``model_pointer``, and its parameters are therefore defined in that model.
 It can typically be any global